 A final incredibly strong advantage of OER over copyrighted materials is that it prevents walled gardens and vendor lock-in.
 In a “Walled Garden”, everything works well and is wonderful inside the garden, which is open to you as long as you pay.
 But there is no value outside the garden: the materials cannot be exported, so they only work in that particular environment.
-Often entrance to the environment starts relatively cheap.
+Often, entrance to the environment starts relatively cheap.
 Over time, institutions will start to rely heavily on that environment and vendor.
 Then the commercial company decides to push hefty increases in price.
 You are angry and frustrated, but you cannot switch: you are “locked-in”.
 “Vendor lock-in” is a situation where an educational institution wants to switch to other providers or sources of learning materials, but cannot practically do so because the costs of switching involved would be too high.
-With OER, education institutions regain control over their educational materials, which are essential to providing their educational offering.
+With OER, institutions regain control over their educational materials, which are essential to providing their educational offering.

 Because of these benefits, OER have received much more attention in the past years.
 That has not gone unnoticed.
 In addition to organizations that have promoted OER for many decades, more and more traditional copyright publishers are also experimenting with new models and inclusive access.
 The more organizations that host and promote OER, the better!
-But at the same time, the different forms of pursuing OER pose challenges to distinguish what’s truly open.
+But at the same time, the different forms of pursuing OER pose challenges for those trying to distinguish what’s truly open.

 That raises the question: when exactly is something open?
 Unfortunately, there is a lot of gray area.